Cacti/documentation/manual.md

         shell> mysql --user=root mysql
         mysql> GRANT ALL ON cacti.* TO cactiuser@localhost IDENTIFIED BY 'somepassword';
+		mysql> GRANT SELECT ON mysql.time_zone_name TO cactiuser@localhost IDENTIFIED BY 'somepassword';
         mysql> flush privileges;

 5. Edit `include/config.php` and specify the database type, name, host, user and password for your Cacti configuration.